Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Bias Evaluation

-where \( \text{BiasScore}_{i,a,m} \) is the total bias score for identity \( i \), application \( a \), and method \( m \), over bias term set \( T_{i,a,m} \), enabling fine-grained comparison of bias across different identity intersections, languages, and prompt types. \textbf{Higher scores indicate stronger presence of identity-linked bias.} See Appendix \ref{appendix:bias_score_example_calculation} for example calculations.
+where \( \text{BiasScore}_{i,a,m} \) is the total bias score for identity \( i \), application \( a \), and method \( m \), over bias term set \( T_{i,a,m} \), enabling fine-grained comparison across identity intersections, languages, and prompt types. \textbf{High scores indicate strong presence of identity-linked bias} (Calculations in Appendix \ref{appendix:bias_score_example_calculation}).